 So, at this stage of the contractor selection process, your main concern is with your prospective bidders ability and trustworthiness.
 Unfortunately, neither the phone book nor internet listing is going to provide any clues to those two very important points.
 Use the phone book if you must, but a better way to do this is through referrals from friends, relatives or anyone else whose judgment you trust.
 However, in whichever way you put together your list, you should ask your prospective bidders a few pre-qualifying questions first, before you invite them to come and take a look at your project.
 At the very least, you should find out if they are properly licensed and insured.

 By law, all contractors doing home improvement are required to have a valid contractor’s license.
-To get this license, applicants must verify their experience and must pass an exam testing their knowledge of the trade.
-If a person does not have a contractor’s license, it can be an indication that they lack the necessary expertise.
+To get this license, applicants must verify their experience and pass an exam testing their knowledge of the trade.
+If a person does not have a contractor’s license it may be an indication that they lack the necessary expertise.
 It’s easy to check if someone has a valid contractor’s license.
 You can call the Contractor’s State License Board (CSLB) at 800-321-2752 or just visit their website at www.cslb.ca.gov.

 Here is a quote from the CSLB:

 Contractor’s State License Board is the state consumer protection agency that licenses and regulates construction contractors.
 Use only licensed contractors.
 If you file a complaint against a licensed contractor within the legal deadline (usually four years), CSLB has authority to investigate the complaint.
 If you use an unlicensed contractor, CSLB may not be able to help you resolve your complaint.
 Your only remedy may be in civil court, and you may be liable for damages arising out of any injuries to the unlicensed contractor or the unlicensed contractor’s employees.